-As specified in its Charter, the Corporate Governance and Nominating Committee reviews compensation of the Company's Directors, as well as the Company's compensation practices for Directors, and makes recommendations to the Board regarding these matters.
+The Corporate Governance and Nominating Committee annually reviews compensation of the Company's Directors, as well as the Company's compensation practices for Directors, and makes recommendations to the Board regarding these matters.
 The Board makes the final determinations as to Director compensation and compensation practices.

-The Committee typically conducts its review and makes its recommendations in February of each year.
-To assist the Committee in performing these duties, Company management periodically engages Towers Perrin, an outside consultant, to prepare a study of outside director compensation trends and best practices in the competitive market, and to make recommendations as to whether and to what extent compensation of the Company's outside Directors should be increased.
+To assist the Committee in performing these duties, Company management periodically engages Towers Perrin, an outside consultant, to prepare a study of outside director compensation trends and best practices in the competitive market, and to make recommendations as to the compensation of the Company's outside Directors.
 Management, including the Chief Executive Officer, presents these recommendations to the Committee for its consideration.